nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 * `self.log_warning(obj=None, message=None)`
 * `self.log_failure(obj=None, message=None)`

-The recording of one or more failure messages will automatically flag the overall job as failed.
+Messages recorded with `log()` or `log_debug()` will appear in a job's results but are never associated with a particular object; the other `log_*` functions may be invoked with or without a provided object to associate the message with.

 It is advised to log a message for each object that is evaluated so that the results will reflect how many objects are being manipulated or reported on.

-Messages recorded with `log()` or `log_debug()` will appear in a job's results but are never associated with a particular object; the other `log_*` functions may be invoked with or without a provided object to associate the message with.

 Markdown rendering is supported for log messages.